Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Strange resonances and the

-where $\alpha(s)$ is the Regge trajectory and $\beta(s)$ the residue of the resonance pole.
-If we restrict ourselves to meson-meson scattering, we already saw in Fig.\ref{fig:anstrucpw}, that partial waves have three main analytic structures in the first Riemann sheet.
-First and foremost the right-hand cut created by $s$-channel unitarity.
-Second the left-hand cut produced by crossed channel interactions, and lastly the circular cut produced when the two mesons have unequal masses.
-It can be proven however \cite{Collins:1977jy} that the Regge trajectory $\alpha(s)$ and the residue $\beta(s)$ are only related to the right hand cut, starting at the first two-particle threshold.
-Now, if one imposes elastic unitarity then
+Since we are dealing with meson-meson scattering, we already saw in Fig.~\ref{fig:anstrucpw} that partial waves have three main analytic structures in the first Riemann sheet.
+First and foremost, the right-hand cut is created by $s$-channel unitarity.
+Second, the left-hand cut is produced by crossed channel interactions, and lastly, the circular-cut is produced when the two mesons have unequal masses.
+However, it can be proven \cite{Collins:1977jy} that the Regge trajectory $\alpha(s)$ and the residue $\beta(s)$ are only related to the right-hand cut, starting at the first two-particle threshold.
+It is, therefore, possible to write the customary dispersion relation for the Regge trajectory as

-where $\rho(s)=\frac{2q(s)}{\sqrt{s}}$ is the two-particle phase space.
-Finally by making use now of the Schwarz reflection symmetry one gets $\alpha^*(s)=\alpha(s^*)$ and $\beta^*(s)=\beta(s^*)$.
-These relations decipher the analytic structure of both trajectory and residue so that a customary dispersion relation for the Regge trajectory can be formulated as

 where we have included one subtraction to ensure convergence, and we have factorized out explicitly the intercept of the trajectory.
-More subtractions can be included in a straightforward way, as can be seen in~\cite{Carrasco:2015fva}.
+More subtractions can be included straightforwardly, as can be seen in~\cite{Carrasco:2015fva}.
 It is now clear from these two equations above that obtaining a closed dispersive description for both $\alpha(s)$ and $\beta(s)$ demands solving a system of coupled integral equations.
-In the case of the $\beta(s)$ function, one first defines the reduced residue as $\gamma(s)=\beta(s)\hat{s}^{-\alpha(s)} \Gamma(\alpha(s)+3/2)$, which is a real function and hence can be solved by using an Mushkelishvili-Omn\`es function, relatively similar to the approach we followed in section \ref{sec:MO}.
-For more details on the derivation we refer the reader to Refs.~\cite{Londergan:2013dza,Carrasco:2015fva,Pelaez:2017sit}.
+In the case of the $\beta(s)$ function, one first defines the reduced residue as $\gamma(s)=\beta(s)\hat{s}^{-\alpha(s)} \Gamma(\alpha(s)+3/2)$, with $\hat s= 4p^2/s_0$.
+In order to have the right dimensions, we have introduced a scale $s_0$, conveniently set to $s_0 = 1 \gev^2$ without losing generality.
+This reduced residue is an analytic function except for a cut on the real axis above threshold, where its phase is known and hence can be obtained from a Muskhelishvili-Omn\`es function, in a relatively similar approach to the one we followed in section \ref{sec:MO}.
+For more details on the derivation, we refer the reader to Refs.~\cite{Londergan:2013dza,Carrasco:2015fva,Pelaez:2017sit}.